What is CovidLife?

 We invited people across the UK, over the age of 18, to take part in the CovidLife survey.
 They were asked questions about the impact the pandemic had on their life.
 The survey included questions on education, mental health, well-being and more.
 You can see a summary of the main findings here:

 We then released a second and third survey for volunteers to answer, to see if there'd been any changes in opinion over time.
 All CovidLife surveys are closed.
-We hope to publish the results of the second and third survey soon.

 Similarly, we invited young people to take part in TeenCovidLife .
 We invited young people aged 12-17, living in Scotland, to take part.
 We wanted to know how the pandemic had affected their school and home life.
 You can find our first set of results here:

 We also released a second survey to see if there were any changes over time and the results can be found in the link below:

 We then created a third survey, which recently closed.
 All TeenCovidLife surveys are closed.

 RuralCovidLife was created to understand how COVID-19 measures affected the health and well-being of people living in rural Scottish communities.
 The questions were tailored and designed by people from rural communities.
 We did this to make sure we asked about topics relevant to our volunteers.
 Our results have been published here: